Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 }
 {{< / highlight >}}

 As you can see, with the above profile any pods in the namespace `default` or `2048-game` are run on fargate nodes.
-Like in the exapmle this setup is based on ([this one](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)), we will deploy a dockerized version of the 2048 game.
+Like in the example this setup is based on ([this one](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)), we will deploy a dockerized version of the 2048 game.

 ### Deployment
-Creating a deployment of the said docker image to our cluster is pretty straight forward, all we need to do is create what in Kubernetes terms is called a "deployment" to run the pod(s) and a "service" to make it accessible for the ingress controller.
+Creating a deployment of the said docker image to our cluster is pretty straight-forward: all we need to do is create what in Kubernetes terms is called a "deployment" to run the pod(s) and a "service" to make it accessible for the ingress controller.

 {{< highlight hcl >}}
 resource "kubernetes_deployment" "app" {